 - Leh Ladakh FAQs – Public Transport & Budget Travel

-In the next article of the series, I will answer the frequently asked questions about taxis, self-drives and bike rentals in Leh Ladakh.
-I hope this article answers your questions with respect to inner line permits, phone services, where to eat and stays in Ladakh.
+In the next article of the series, I will answer the frequently asked questions about taxis, self-drives, and bike rentals in Leh Ladakh.
+I hope this article answers your questions concerning inner line permits, phone services, where to eat and stays in Ladakh.

 Still, have a travel question left??
 You can follow me on Instagram and ask your travel questions in a direct message on Instagram too.
 I also conduct a weekly Q&A session every Saturday evening on Instagram, so see you there.